 Depending on how you plan to handle your drug use protocols, your drug policy planning may need to change and evolve over time.
 However, always update your employees on any changes to keep the workspace as positive and productive as possible.

 Wait, mundane means boring, right?
 While this may not seem like the best way to make the experience outwardly positive, making drug testing as low-key as possible is essential to making it an accepted practice amongst employees.

 There are many parts of office life that, while they may not rank high on the list of exciting things to do, are still acceptable aspects of everyday business.
 Making drug testing part of normal business life is a great way to make it a mundane, acknowledged routine.

 By doing this, rather than feeling shocked or untrusted by the act of drug testing, your employees will simply feel it’s an ordinary part of their job.
 Keeping employees from feeling blindsided is the biggest key to your success.

 Select a method that works best for everyone

 Let’s face it.
 Today, the traditional ways of drug testing are often thought of as awkward, hinder-some, and embarrassing.
-Hiring a local agency to perform drug tests can sometimes leave employees feeling vulnerable, since there is little to no anonymity.
+Hiring a local agency to perform drug tests can sometimes leave employees feeling vulnerable since there is little to no anonymity.
 Fortunately, there are plenty of other options at your disposal.

-There are many aspects that make running a business challenging, but performing regular drug tests doesn’t have to be one of them.
+There are many aspects that make running a business challenge, but performing regular drug tests doesn’t have to be one of them.
 At the end of the day, it’s important to keep in mind that you should always drug test with the purpose of protecting and maintaining all employees’ healthy, happy minds both at home and at the office.

 Helen Bradfield did her degree in psychology at the University of Hertfordshire.
 She is interested in psychology, mental health, and wellness.